-On behalf of the many members of the Abraham S. Fischler School of Education learning community, I offer you warm regards and a sincere pledge to provide you with quality instruction and outstanding service.
+On behalf of the many men and women who are members of the Abraham S. Fischler School of Education learning community, I bring you the best of all we have to offer and a pledge to provide the quality instruction and service you need to continue your pathway to a successful career.

-At Fischler, we are committed to the successful enhancement of your professional career.
-To that end, our school offers excellent instruction, cutting-edge technology, and supportive infrastructure to enhance your efforts.
-We maintain one of the largest library databases available online, and we employ a host of new initiatives designed to create new approaches to teaching and learning.
+We are committed to the successful enhancement of your professional career.
+We provide excellent instruction, technology designed to deliver instruction, and an infrastructure aimed at supporting your efforts.
+We maintain one of the largest library databases available and employ a host of new initiatives designed to focus on developing new approaches to teaching and learning.